Open-Finance-Lab/RLSolver_Contest_2025/Task1/README.md

 ## Other Method

-More info and methods can be found at <https://github.com/Open-Finance-Lab/RLSolver/tree/master?tab=readme-ov-file#methods>
+More info and methods can be found at <https://github.com/Open-Finance-Lab/RLSolver/tree/master?tab=readme-ov-file#methods>, which is in the rlsolver/methods folder.
+Among them, S2V-DQN and ECO-DQN are distribution-based reinforcement learning methods, and other methods can be used as baseline on instances.